-I trialled this in several universities in 2018 as part of a Lottery-funded business start-up programme and the feedback was incredibly positive, so I’m now taking bookings for summer 2019 and the 2019/20 academic year – see below for details.
+I trialled this in several universities in 2018/19 as part of a Lottery-funded business start-up programme and the feedback was incredibly positive, so I’m now taking bookings for the 2019/20 academic year.
 You can read more about my previous enterprise education experience here.

 “The speakers presented the ins and outs of freelancing in a really simple way and they were up-front about the advantages and challenges.
 The workshop has given me plenty to consider.”

-The sessions are designed to inspire, but they also give an insight into the realities of freelance life and how challenges can be overcome.
+The sessions are designed to inspire, but they also give an insight into the realities of freelance life and the challenges that people are likely to face.

 The Boot Camp is not another business lecture!
 This is key.
 All the speakers are current freelancers keen to share their experiences.
-Throughout the day, participants get a chance to meet each other, collaborate on various challenges and ask plenty of questions.
+Throughout the day, participants get a chance to meet each other, collaborate and ask plenty of questions.

 We cover a lot, and we point the participants towards additional sources of support for when they are ready to look at topics in a bit more detail.